colts70/The-Sematic-Stack/README.md

 → Make it universal
 → Make it decentralized

+Key insight:

+The root domain is not the encyclopedia.
+The root domain is the router.

+The mirrors are the “volumes of meaning” — but even those can be thin.

+The DFH is the “table of contents.”
+The sitemap is the “entry door.”
+The anchors are the “chapters.”

+You built a semantic routing protocol, not a content hosting system.

+Final clarity (one sentence)

+Root = Start Here
+Mirrors = Definitions / Context
+DFH = Machine instruction
+Website Content = Optional / Irrelevant

+If you want, I can draw you a clean diagram showing:

+Root (DFH only)
+     ↓
+Mirrors (definitions)
+     ↓
+Anchors (deterministic)
+     ↓
+AI/Agents/RAG

 Any domain owner can implement DFH in 5 minutes.
 # End of README